doom-cross-port-collab/umapinfo/docs/spec.md

 ### Jumping
 `jumping = false`
-Disallows jumping
+Jumping is disallowed.
+Jump actions should be prevented and be treated as a no-op.

+`jumping = clear`
+The default, jumping is not prevented in ports which support jumping.

 `jumping = true`
-Allows jumping
+Enables jumping.
+If jumping is not supported, a warning that the map may not work as intended should be displayed, either upon loading the wad or when starting the map.

-The default for this key is implementation defined, and ports implementing this specification are not required to support jumping.
+Ports implementing the UMAPINFO specification are not required to support jumping.

+### Crouching
+`crouching = false`
+Crouching is disallowed.
+Crouch actions should be prevented and be treated as a no-op.

+`crouching = clear`
+The default, crouching is not prevented in ports which support crouching.

+`crouching = true`
+Enables crouching.
+If crouching is not supported, a warning that the map may not work as intended should be displayed, either upon loading the wad or when starting the map.

+Ports implementing the UMAPINFO specification are not required to support crouching.

-### Freelook
+### FreeAim
-`freelook = false`
+`freeaim = false`
-Disallows looking up and down
+Vertical aiming is disallowed.

+`freeaim = clear`
+The default, vertical aiming is not prevented in ports which support it.

-`freelook = true`
+`freeaim = true`
-Allows looking up and down
+Enables vertical aiming as well as freelook.
+If either is not supported, a warning that the map may not work as intended should be displayed, either upon loading the wad or when starting the map.

-The default for this key is implementation defined, and ports implementing this specification are not required to support freelook.
+Ports implementing the UMAPINFO specification are not required to support freelook or vertical aiming.

 ## Default handling